2013-2014 Appeals Panel

 California Western School of Law

-Dean Smith was appointed dean of California Western School of Law in 1996, following eight years as dean at Cleveland State University’s Cleveland-Marshall Law School.
+Steven Smith served as dean of California Western School of Law from 1996 to 2012, following eight years as dean at Cleveland State University’s Cleveland-Marshall Law School.
 He had previously been a law professor at the University of Louisville Louis D. Brandeis School of Law, where he also served as associate dean and acting dean.
 Dean Smith has received awards for innovative teaching, research and creative activity and distinguished service and has developed and taught courses and seminars on Health Law and Mental Health Law.
 He has published widely in law and psychology and law and medicine.

 Dean Smith served as deputy director of the Association of American Law Schools (AALS) in 1987-88.
 He remains active in AALS and in the work of the Section, where he served on the Council from 2003 to 2006 and served as chair in 2005-06.
 He earned a J.D. (high distinction, Order of the Coif) from the University of Iowa College of Law, an M.A. in economics from the University of Iowa, and a B.A. (summa cum laude) from Buena Vista College.